Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Experiments and Results

-\paragraph*{Per-sequence evaluation on the UVG data set} \\[0.1cm] We assess the coding performance of DCVC-HEM and our MCTF-CA for each of the 7 sequences of the UVG data set.
-In Table~\ref{tab:perSeq}, we provide BD rate savings relative to HM as anchor.
-Independent of the GOP size, DCVC-HEM performs better than our approach compared to HM for sequences with stronger motion, namely \textit{Jockey}, \textit{ReadySteady}, and \textit{YachtRide}.
+\paragraph*{Per-sequence evaluation on the UVG data set} \mbox{} \\ The coding performance of DCVC-HEM and MCTF-CA is assessed for each of the seven sequences in the UVG data set.
+Table~\ref{tab:perSeq} provides BD rate savings relative to HM as an anchor.
+Independent of the GOP size, DCVC-HEM performs better than the proposed approach compared to HM for sequences with stronger motion, namely, \textit{Jockey}, \textit{ReadySteady}, and \textit{YachtRide}.
 These sequences mostly contain relatively large translational motion.
-Our approach MCTF-CA, on the other hand, performs best for sequences with high spatial detail and more irregular motion.
-For example, our approach achieves BD rate savings of over -63\% for the \textit{Beauty} scene, which is challenging because of moving hair.
-Here, \mbox{DCVC-HEM} struggles and is least efficient in comparison to HM.
+In contrast, the MCTF-CA approach performs best for sequences with high spatial detail and more irregular motion.
+For example, the approach achieves BD rate savings of over -63\% for the \textit{Beauty} scene, which is challenging because of moving hair.
+Here, \mbox{DCVC-HEM} struggles and is the least efficient compared to HM.

 Overall, the per-sequence evaluation shows that MCTF leads to superior coding performance compared to an "IPPP$\hdots$" coding order for specific scene contents.
 The following example of the \textit{ShakeNDry} sequence illustrates the benefits of the temporal update operation.
 The scene has a static background, but contains challenging motion with flying water drops.
-With the MCTF-CA model, the first GOP of the sequence is coded with a GOP size of 8, i.e., three temporal decomposition levels.
-The temporal updates help improving the coding efficiency of the temporal highpass frames in higher temporal decomposition levels: The highpass frames in the first, second, and third level require 0.38~bpp, 0.27~bpp, and 0.20~bpp at around 42.2~dB.
-As visualized in Fig.~\ref{fig:update}(d)-(f), the highpass $h_{3, 4}$ from temporal decomposition level three contains less prediction errors compared to the other levels, which leads to better coding efficiency.
-The application of two temporal update operations (see Fig.~\ref{fig:update} (c)) creates a better representation for prediction compared to the original frame in Fig.~\ref{fig:update} (b) through lowpass filtering along the motion trajectory.
+With the MCTF-CA model, the first GOP of the sequence is coded with a GOP size of 8, that is, three temporal decomposition levels.
+The temporal updates help improve the coding efficiency of the temporal highpass frames at higher temporal decomposition levels: the highpass frames in the first, second, and third level require 0.38~bpp, 0.27~bpp, and 0.20~bpp at approximately 42.2~dB.
+As shown in Fig.~\ref{fig:update}(d)-(f), the highpass $h_{3, 4}$ from temporal decomposition level three contains fewer prediction errors compared to the other levels, which leads to better coding efficiency.
+The application of two temporal update operations (see Fig.~\ref{fig:update} (c)) creates a better representation for the prediction compared to the original frame in Fig.~\ref{fig:update} (b) through lowpass filtering along the motion trajectory.